SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 If interested in a more in-depth discussion of the development / code etc. there are some notes in a [COMMENTARY](https://github.com/SpeculativeCoder/UnrealEngine/wiki/COMMENTARY) wiki page which I will aim to add to over time.

+## Discussion / Issues

+If you need to raise any technical issues / discussions regarding this fork we should prefer to use the [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues) / [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions) attached to the fork to ensure we are inside the Epic Games account system (just to be safe).

 ## Guide

 ### Requirements